earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral06-landsat-tifs-in-R.md

 options(stringsAsFactors = FALSE)
 ```

-If you look at the landsat directory for the week_07 data, you will see that
+If you look at the Landsat directory for the week_07 data, you will see that
 each of the individual bands is stored individually as a geotiff rather than
-being stored as a stacked or layered, multiband raster.
+being stored as a stacked or layered, multi-band raster.

 Why would they store the data this way?